tangentsoft/pidp8i/doc/os8-run.md

 ## TODOs

-* Allow passing in of arguments to PAL8.
 * Add sanity check parse of sub-commands to confirm command. **OR** Change the begin command to treat _argument_ not as a full command, but merely a device from which to fetch the command.
 Maybe make _argument_ optional.